 Visit the SIG's space in the TEI wiki.

 Mailing list: firstname.lastname@example.org (For subscription please visit https://groups.google.com/d/forum/tei-cmc)

-A documentation of the work and activities of the SIG can be found in the SIG space of the TEI wiki.
+A documentation of the work and activities of the SIG (including TEI customizations and schemas for CMC) can be found in the SIG space of the TEI wiki.